Moonsong-Labs/dpm-git-links-demo/README.md

 # dpm-git-links-demo

-A tiny Daml project whose only unusual feature is two lines in `daml.yaml`:
+A tiny Daml project aimed to test git-like links resolution in DPM.

+The `daml.yaml` has two unusual lines:

 ```yaml
 data-dependencies: